LaLaport Mall is a work in progress, but it has the potential to be up there with top KL malls.

 There are a lot of toilets at LaLaport Mall, and you will always find one when the urge arises.
 On each level, there are two washrooms in the oval portion between shops.
 These toilets are accessible from either side, and this hallway makes for a handy shortcut too.
 There are more toilets on the east corner of the mall and on the way to the main entrance and Grand Steps.

 The washrooms are surprisingly small for such a large mall, but they’re pretty fancy though.
 The biggest one I used had only six stalls in the women’s.
+There is toilet paper provided in every stall.
 It’s sitting toilets, but there will always be one squatter.
 Every toilet had the standard bidet plus a Japanese-style washlet.
 If you’ve never been to Japan, washlets are fucking awesome and can do everything you could possibly want on the toilet except for reversing your bad decision of beer and curry.
 I used a toilet where someone had left the seat warmer on, and it was a welcome surprise.
-There is toilet paper provided in every stall.
-In every washroom I went to, only one of the soap dispensers had soap, but I hope this will be different once the mall is fully opened.

 Next to the wingtip of LaLaport Mall are The Steps.
 These stairs are lit by colourful LED lights and have music playing from hidden speakers.
 During the day, it’s hard to see the lights, so it’s prettier to take pictures of it at nighttime.
 I think this is meant to be an Instagram spot, but even if you’re not into that, these can be used as functional steps to get to the other levels of the mall or the Central Rooftop Garden.